Are you interested in solar for your RV? Join the solar discussions on RVillage to share and learn from other RVillagers.

-If you are new to the idea of solar, you are probably finding hundreds of videos, blog posts and solar installers out there.
+If you are new to the idea of solar for your RV, you are probably finding hundreds of videos, blog posts and solar installers out there.
 Where do you begin?
 From all the discussions, it seems it can be as complicated & expensive as you'd like, or it could even be simple!

 A simple solar diagram

-The illustration below, provided by an RVillager, is a simplified diagram of the basic parts (not meant to be an actual wiring diagram).
+The illustration below is a simplified diagram of the basic parts (not meant to be an actual wiring diagram).

-Most folks report that they can't run an air conditioner or microwave with a small system like this, but can easily power computers, electronics, TVs and household gadgets.
-It's said that one of the advantages of portable panels (besides the price and ease of setup) is being able to park your rig in the shade while putting the panels out in the sun.
+You can't run an air conditioner or microwave with a small system like this, but it can easily power computers, electronics, TVs and household gadgets.
+One of the advantages of portable panels (besides the price and ease of setup) is being able to park your RV in the shade while putting the panels out in the sun.

 Rooftop solar: larger systems, more power

-From the discussions, a fixed rooftop solar setup consists of high-capacity solar panels, a more sophisticated charge controller (connected to an app that monitors the charging), deep-cycle or lithium batteries, and a higher-wattage (pure sine wave) inverter.
+A fixed-rooftop solar system consists of high-capacity solar panels, a more sophisticated charge controller (connected to an app that monitors the charging), deep-cycle or lithium batteries, and a higher-wattage inverter.
 (See more on the components below.)

 The size of the system you’ll need is completely based on how you live in your RV.
 Everyone’s needs are very different, one size does not fit all.
-There is lots of debate on this!
-Get in on the discussions and talk to other solar users, they will be more than happy to share their tips and recommendations for equipment & installers, etc.
+There are lots of debates on this!
+Get in on the discussions and talk to other solar users, they will be more than happy to share their tips and recommendations for equipment, and installers, etc.

 Join the discussion in the RVillage solar groups: